 Hurricane Damage Recovery

 When a business suffers any type of loss due to a tropical event, it’s vital for it to get up and running as soon as possible.
 Polygon has revolutionized the way businesses recover from disasters with our desiccant equipment that can dry a building without the need to deconstruct it.
-In effort to quickly restore business continuity, Polygon’s hurricane damage recovery services benefit businesses from a time and cost savings standpoint.
+In an effort to quickly restore business continuity, Polygon’s hurricane damage recovery services benefit businesses from a time and cost savings standpoint.

 With hurricane season here, give yourself peace of mind by registering with Polygon’s Code Blue program.
-Code Blue helps fast track your disaster recovery efforts by giving you priority service and immediately sending a team when disaster strikes.
+Code Blue helps fast-track your disaster recovery efforts by giving you priority service and immediately sending a team when disaster strikes.
 Contact Polygon today to learn more about the program and preparing your business for this season’s storms.